agung-setiawan/beautyLink/README.md

 ## Credits

-beautylink - Created by Agung Setiawan
+beautylinks - Created by Agung Setiawan

 ## Next Features

-beautylink is one of my long term project call is Html Rocks, I will more and more additional project to make easy for create beautiful html style with ease implementation.
+beautylinks is one of my long term project call is Html Rocks, I will more and more additional project to make easy for create beautiful html style with ease implementation.